WoW Cooking Leveling Guide 1 - 800

 Visit your cooking trainer at Dalaran and learn the next rank of cooking.
 The trainers are Awilo Lon'gomba for Horde and Katherine Lee for Alliance.

-There are only 7 recipes that you can use to level cooking to 800.
-All 7 of them comes from cooking discovery, and you need the rank 3 versions because the rank 2 recipes turn grey at 780.
-So, you shouldn't even craft the rank 2 for leveling because you will have to get the rank 3 no matter what and this way at least you get more food.
+There are only 8 recipes that you can use to level cooking to 800.
+7 of them comes from cooking discovery, and you need the rank 2 versions because the rank 1 recipes turn grey at 780.
+So, you shouldn't even craft the rank 1 for leveling because you will have to get the rank 2 no matter what, and this way at least you get more food.
+Rank 3 would be the best options, but the chance to get these rank 3 recipes is really low.
+(I have been researching cooking recipes since the expansion started and I still don't have rank 3 from everything, so you can just start leveling with rank 2)

-You need to choose from one of these recipes below and pick one of the ingredients to use as research until you get the rank 3 recipe.
+You can choose from one of these recipes below and pick one of the ingredients to use as research until you get the rank 2 recipe.
 You can get duplicate recipes, therefore it's a good idea to check your workorder often and learn the rank 1 recipe before you finish more work orders, so you have a chance to get rank 2 and not another rank 1.

 List of recipes and the meat/fish needed for research: